Isomorphism: Applications

 Just as the automorphisms of an algebraic structure form a group, the isomorphisms between two algebras sharing a common structure form a heap.
 Letting a particular isomorphism identify the two structures turns this heap into a group.

 In mathematical analysis, the Laplace transform is an isomorphism mapping hard differential equations into easier algebraic equations.

 In graph theory, an isomorphism between two graphs G and H is a bijective map f from the vertices of G to the vertices of H that preserves the "edge structure" in the sense that there is an edge from vertex u to vertex v in G if and only if there is an edge from $f(u)$ to $f(v)$ in H. See graph isomorphism.

+In order theory, an isomorphism between two partially ordered sets P and Q is a bijective map $f$ from P to Q that preserves the order structure in the sense that for any elements $x$ and $y$ of P we have $x$ less than $y$ in P if and only if $f(x)$ is less than $f(y)$ in Q. As an example, the set {1,2,3,6} of whole numbers ordered by the is-a-factor-of relation is isomorphic to the set {O, A, B, AB} of blood types ordered by the can-donate-to relation.
+See order isomorphism.

 In mathematical analysis, an isomorphism between two Hilbert spaces is a bijection preserving addition, scalar multiplication, and inner product.

 In early theories of logical atomism, the formal relationship between facts and true propositions was theorized by Bertrand Russell and Ludwig Wittgenstein to be isomorphic.
 An example of this line of thinking can be found in Russell's Introduction to Mathematical Philosophy.

-In cybernetics, the good regulator or Conant–Ashby theorem is stated "Every good regulator of a system must be a model of that system".
+In cybernetics, the good regulator theorem or Conant–Ashby theorem is stated as "Every good regulator of a system must be a model of that system".
 Whether regulated or self-regulating, an isomorphism is required between the regulator and processing parts of the system.